Skip to content

 1

-docker exec -i {MySQL CONTAINER ID} sh -c 'exec mysql -uroot -p"$MYSQL_ROOT_PASSWORD"' < {Backup file on HOST}
+docker exec -i {MySQL container ID} sh -c 'exec mysql -uroot -p"$MYSQL_ROOT_PASSWORD"' < {backup file on host machine}

-If the system has passed the initial single-machine verification stage after installation, and you need to switch the database to an external database (such as: Alibaba Cloud RDS, Redis), you can operate according to the following steps:
+If the system has passed the initial single-machine verification phase after installation and needs to switch the database to an external database (e.g., Alibaba Cloud RDS, Redis), you can follow the steps below:

 When using an external database, ensure that the MySQL version is 5.7 or higher, and the Redis version is 5.0 or higher

-DataFlux Func does not support clustered deployment of Redis
+DataFlux Func does not support Redis cluster deployment

 3.1 Confirm Environment

-Create a database in the external database instance and ensure the following configuration items:
+Create a database in the external database instance and ensure the following configurations:

 • innodb-large-prefix=on